Wood burning stoves: what you need to know

 Pellet stoves can cost between £1,000 and £4,000, depending on the size.
 The cost is mostly down to the fact that they are powered by electricity and have an automatic system that feeds the pellets into the stove.

 If you're thinking of getting a whole wood-heating system instead of just a stove, your costs will be a lot higher.
-To learn more about the pros and cons, click wood heating systems.

 According to the Stove Industry Alliance (SIA), installation costs could vary between £750 and £2,000.
 But the average installation costs £1,500.